illale/alarm-robot/README.md

 # alarm-robot
-This is the repository for course project for Principles of Digital Fabrication. \n Our blog can be found at the wiki section
+This is the repository for course project for Principles of Digital Fabrication.
+Our blog can be found at the wiki section